Tips to Help You Become an Advocate During the Recruiting Process

 Many high school coaches want to be more involved as their student athletes go through the recruiting process.
 However, the process is very confusing, and clear information is hard to obtain.
 My experience talking with many high school coaches is that they are lost when it comes to the recruiting process.
 Some feel there is not enough genuine, clear or helpful information for them or their student athletes.

 The recruiting process is very confusing.
 The recruiting rules, from all the different governing associations, change often, and it's hard to keep up with all of those changes.
 That makes it hard to know how best to help your student athletes.

-Here are some tips to help high school coaches become more helpful to their student athletes as the students navigate the recruiting process.
+Here are some tips to help coaches of female student athletes become more helpful to their student athletes as they navigate the recruiting process.

 Show You Care

-Many high school athletes need their high school coaches, not only to talk to about their recruiting process, but also to help them communicate with college coaches.
+Many high school athletes need their coaches, not only to talk to about their recruiting process, but also to help them communicate with college coaches.
 Most high school athletes and their parents will not know how to begin the process.
-You can help them by traveling with them through this journey.
+You can help by just being there as they travel through this journey.

 Learn the Process

 In order to help your student athletes, you have to understand the process yourself.
 This takes some initiative and work, but it is very doable.
 First, use sites like Find My Team to learn as much as you can.

 College athletic rules, timelines and paperwork vary depending on the athletic association.
 Understanding the differences is like memorizing the Constitution.
 It is important to know where to go to find information.